jonathanbutler7/landscaping/README.md

 1. A customer-facing landing page where customers may enter contact details and place an order and
 2. A worker-facing page for workers to view orders the customers have placed.

 ## Why build this?

-I wanted to build a robust and secure backend to get more comfortable with PostgreSQL tables and writing tests with Mocha.
+I wanted to build a robust and secure backend to

+1. Practice working with databases and tables in PostgreSQL,
+2. Get more familiar with writing tests with Mocha, and
+3. Implement best practices with folder structure and clean code.

 ## How to clone this: